 The changes in Government policies, environment standards and the paperless initiatives on various fronts, coupled with Green initiatives in Corporate Governance, is indicative of a slight threat to the paper industry.
 Although India does not import any significant quantity of W&P or paperboard, the share of imports over the next few years will remain a key factor for growth in writing and printing paper.
-Though it is difficult to estimate precise future impact of Covid-19 on Company's operations in view of the prevailing uncertainty about the duration of Covid-19 in the country, again caused by its second wave, it is believed that the Company's operations would be in line with overall developments and revival of economy and business sentiments and remedial measures of RBI and the Government.
+Though it is difficult to estimate precise future impact of Covid-19 on Company's operations in view of the prevailing uncertainty about the duration of Covid-19 in the country, it is believed that the Company's operations would be in line with overall developments and revival of economy and business sentiments and remedial measures of RBI and the Government.

 The Government has announced the new National Education Policy (the NEP 2020) to focus on providing education that is equitable, accessible, high-quality and affordable.
-The policy will act as a roadmap to revolutionize schooling and higher education in India that will support and foster a lifelong learning culture to maximize the rich talents and resources the country has to offer.
+The policy was expected to be implemented from April 2022 academic years but its implementation was delayed by the Government due to spread of covid-19 pandemic.
+However, now with the significant population is vaccinated including children and schools have reopened to offline/physical classes, we expect the Government to implement the new NEP from April 2023 academic year.
+The policy act as a roadmap to revolutionize schooling and higher education in India that will support and foster a lifelong learning culture to maximize the rich talents and resources the country has to offer.
 The NEP 2020 is a giant leap in a list of initiatives taken by the government in achieving Goal 4 (SDG4) of the 2030.
 The policy recognises the ever-changing knowledge and employment landscape in our global ecosystem and focuses on curricular and pedagogy reform, aligning it with international standards and making India a vibrant knowledge economy and a nation of thought leaders.
 The impending changes in the education policy and curriculum are bound to create a huge demand for writing and printing paper to meet the needs of new Indian education system.